-Seeking to expand the scope of EUPATI to training for all stakeholders – including pharmaceutical industry, other health-related industry, academia, regulators and HTA bodies – as fee-for-service training/courses.
+Seeking to expand the scope of EUPATI to training for all stakeholders – including pharmaceutical industry, other health-related industry, academia, regulators and HTA bodies – EUPATI provides fee-for-service training/courses about patient engagement.
 The target groups are professionals working in a) patient relations/engagement management and b) in operational roles looking to engage patients.

-EUPATI will use fundraising/crowdfunding as an additional pillar to generate revenue with a manageable investment.
-This includes donations as well as Reward-based Crowdfunding.
+Fundraising is an additional pillar to generate revenue with a manageable investment.
+This includes general fundraising and activity-based crowdfunding.

-EUPATI will facilitate collaborative opportunities between academic research institutions, industry partners and EUPATI fellows, other patients and patient organisations who wish to be involved in medicines R&D.
+Via it’s matchmaking tool EUPATIConnect, EUPATI facilitates collaborative opportunities between academic research institutions, industry partners and EUPATI Fellows, other patients and patient organisations who wish to be involved in medicines R&D.